chilledornaments/aws-sso-config-guide/README.md

 ```

 Don't be afraid to `rm ~/.aws/sso/cache/*.json` if you're seeing weird behavior.
+These files are JWTs used to retrieve temporary credentials ([source](https://repost.aws/knowledge-center/sso-temporary-credentials)).

 # Miscellaneous notes

-- The CLI uses a hex-encoded SHA1 hash of the sso_start_url to determine the file names in `~/.aws/sso/cache/*.json`
+- The CLI uses a hex-encoded SHA1 hash of the `sso_start_url` to determine the file names in `~/.aws/sso/cache/*.json`
   - [Source](https://github.com/aws/aws-sdk-go-v2/blob/d7a7f5a021d5f64882fc1e219bd12725d9b75d41/credentials/ssocreds/sso_cached_token.go#L21-L41)

 - I really like the [AWS SSO Containers](https://addons.mozilla.org/en-US/firefox/addon/aws-sso-containers/) Firefox extension for logging into multiple AWS accounts through Identity Center.

+- The actual credentials used to make AWS API calls are stored in `~/.aws/cli/cache/*.json`.
+The CLI will automatically refresh these as long as you haven't exceeded your session duration.